jrouwe/JoltPhysics/Docs/Architecture.md

 For demos and videos go to the [Samples](Samples.md) section.

-## Bodies {#bodies}
+# Bodies {#bodies}

+We use a pretty traditional physics engine setup, so \ref Body "bodies" in our simulation are objects which have attached collision \ref Shape "shapes"

+## Types {#body-types}

+Bodies can either be :
+- static (not moving or simulating)
-We use a pretty traditional physics engine setup.
-We have rigid bodies ([Body](@ref Body)) that have attached collision volumes ([Shape](@ref Shape)).
-Bodies can either be static (not simulating), dynamic (moved by forces) or kinematic (moved by velocities only).
-Each moving body has a [MotionProperties](@ref MotionProperties) object that contains information about the movement of the object.
+- dynamic (moved by forces) or
+- kinematic (moved by velocities only).

+Moving bodies have a [MotionProperties](@ref MotionProperties) object that contains information about the movement of the object.
 Static bodies do not have this to save space (but they can be configured to have it if a static body needs to become dynamic during its lifetime by setting [BodyCreationSettings::mAllowDynamicOrKinematic](@ref BodyCreationSettings::mAllowDynamicOrKinematic)).

+## Creating Bodies {#creating-bodies}

 Bodies are inserted into the [PhysicsSystem](@ref PhysicsSystem) and interacted with through the [BodyInterface](@ref BodyInterface).

+## Multithreaded Access

 Jolt is designed to be accessed from multiple threads so the body interface comes in two flavors: A locking and a non-locking variant.
 The locking variant uses a mutex array (a fixed size array of mutexes, bodies are associated with a mutex through hashing and multiple bodies use the same mutex, see [MutexArray](@ref MutexArray)) to prevent concurrent access to the same body.
 The non-locking variant doesn't use mutexes, so requires the user to be careful.

 In general, body ID's ([BodyID](@ref BodyID)) are used to refer to bodies.
 You can access a body through the following construct: